Dau1makan/Item-Pack/README.md

 <a name="Cursed Items" id="Cursed Items"></a>
 <h3>12.
 Cursed Items</h3>
 <p>IE veterans will know that cursed items suck, and that at best only careless first timers wil get to "use" them (and even then only once) as was originally intended.
-This component aims to remedy that, by adding benefits to the items so it's not all drawbacks, hopefully making them appealing enough to at least consider using them.
-You can check the ReadMe included with the mod for the full descriptions</p>
+This component aims to remedy that, by adding benefits to the items so it's not all drawbacks, hopefully making them appealing enough to at least consider using them.</p>

 <center><table id="upgrades" cellspacing="0" cellpadding="0">
 	<tbody><tr class="names1">